-- 1. Disconnect the speaker cable from the system board. - 2.
-Note the speaker cable routing, and remove the speaker cable from the routing guides on the palm-rest and keyboard assembly. - 3.
+1. Disconnect the speaker cable from the system board.

+- 2. Peel the tapes that secure the speaker cable to the palm-rest and keyboard assembly. - 3.
+Note the speaker cable routing, and remove the speaker cable from the routing guides on the palm-rest and keyboard assembly. - 4.
 Lift the speakers along with the cables, off the palm-rest and keyboard assembly.